 What will be the actual future of wearables?

+Wearable is a keyword, which is recently very popular in fashion.
 I follow the idea that in a few dozen years we’ll all be cyborgs connected to a permanent network.
-Our minds will be uploaded to the internet (cloud) and we’ll have to survive using latest technologies which will expand our thinking and physical skills.
-The internet of things and wearables will have their own lives, they will be intelligent and we won’t be able to forecast which way they will develop.
+Our minds will be uploaded to the internet (cloud).
+We’ll have to survive using latest technologies which will expand our thinking and physical skills.
+The internet of things and wearables will have their own lives.
+They will be intelligent and we won’t be able to forecast which way they will develop.
 We’ll have to become cyborgs to survive.
 I agree with Elon Musk and Ray Kurzweil, who talk about singularity.

 If new technologies develop at such a pace as the case is today, sooner or later, wearables will not only take over the fashion industry but also our lives.
-In the future, technology will become invisible, it will be a permanent part of our clothing, houses, food and ourselves.
-I am convinced that already today, large fashion corporations should keep this in mind and remember about this phenomenon at the stage of strategic planning of the company’s future in several years of several dozen years.
+In the future, technology will become invisible.
+It will be a permanent part of our clothing, houses, food and ourselves.
+I am convinced that already today, large fashion corporations should keep this in mind.
+They should remember about this phenomenon at the stage of strategic planning of the company’s future in several years of several dozen years.

 Will the future of wearables and internet of things destroy our ability of illogical thinking?